mikemaccana/python-docx/HACKING.markdown

 Adding Features
 ===============

-# Recommended reading:
+# Recommended reading

 - The LXML tutorial at http://codespeak.net/lxml/tutorial.html covers the basics of XML etrees, which we create append and insert to make XML documents
 - The OpenXML WordML specs and videos at http://openxmldeveloper.org (if you're stuck)

 # Coding Style

 Basically just look at what's there.
-But uf you need something more specific:
+But if you need something more specific:

 - Functional - every function should take some inputs, return something, and not use any globals.
 - Google style - http://code.google.com/p/soc/wiki/PythonStyleGuide
 - Unit tests are handled with nose / coverage